 Be Open to New Experiences

 College is a melting pot of diverse cultures, perspectives, and experiences.
-Be open to embracing the richness of this diversity by attending cultural events, festivals, and international gatherings on campus.
+Be open to the richness of this diversity by attending cultural events, festivals, and international gatherings on campus.
 Participating in these activities exposes you to a myriad of backgrounds and provides opportunities to connect with other students.

 Don’t Fear Rejection – It’s Part of the Process

-For example, if you invite someone to join you for coffee and they decline, don’t perceive it as a personal failure.
+For example, if you invite someone to join you for coffee and they decline, don’t view it as a personal failure.
 Instead, view it as an opportunity to learn and grow.
 Rejection is often a reflection of the other person’s circumstances or priorities and doesn’t diminish your worth or potential for making friends.
 Keep an open heart and continue putting yourself out there, as each interaction brings you one step closer to meaningful connections.

 Build on Common Grounds